Vindere-Studios/.github/profile/README.md

 ## Vindere Studios

-### About Us
-We are a small independent game development company based out of the United States devoted to making simple, enjoyable games.
+We are a small independent game development company based out of the United States devoted to making simple yet creative games.

 <br>
 <br>